redux-form/redux-form/examples/simple/src/Simple.md

 To run this example locally on your machine clone the `redux-form` repository, then `cd redux-form` to change to the repo directory, and run `npm install`.

-Then either run `npm run example:simple` or manually run the following commands:
+Then run `npm run example:simple` or manually run the following commands:
 ```
 cd ./examples/simple